 Fortunately, it is possible to put together a garden that is good for nature yet will not take too long to maintain.
 Here are a few tips to get you started.

 Using wildflowers and grasses is a great way to reduce the amount of maintenance you have to do.
 These plants are hardier than most of the commercially bred ones are.
-You can easily find the seed that you need from The Grass People and other online retailers.

 If you want to you could give the whole area over to wildflowers.
 But, most people simply plant the bottom half of their garden out in this way.
 This leaves the top half free to be turned into a patio and lawn area perhaps with a few low maintenance shrubs and trees.